Many Thanks To

 Up to this point, England's 'keepers had worn yellow as first-choice and blue as an alternative.
 On two occasions in 1970, Banks found himself wearing red shirts.
 One is believed to be England's away shirt, when both the yellow and blue tops clashed with Colombia's yellow and blue shirt, and the other, inexplicably occurred when Banks wore the yellow Aertex shirt against the yellow-shirted Romanians in the opening half of England's first defence of the World Cup.
 For the second half, he appeared in a red short-sleeved shirt.

-Green shirts were briefly introduced (or re-introduced) to the England goalkeeper's locker in 1973, when the outfield players wore yellow Aertex shirts for a European tour.
+Green shirts were briefly introduced (or re-introduced) to the England goalkeeper's locker in 1973, when the outfield players wore yellow Airtex shirts for a European tour.
 This was also the year when Peter Shilton became the first England goalkeeper to wear tracksuit trousers for an international.
 The occasion was the Scottish FA's Centenary match on a rock-hard Hampden Park pitch in February, so, perhaps, understandable.
-He repeated this on two other occasions.
-Ray Clemence and David Seaman have both felt compelled to follow suit on occasion, though these were probably due to a rock-hard pitch, rather than the cold.
+He repeated this on two other occasions, and Ray Clemence and David Seaman have both felt compelled to follow suit on occasion.

 When Umbro returned, in 1984, to take on the role, once more, of England's kit supplier, they saw the goalkeeper's uniform as a chance to experiment a little with the traditional colours, allied, presumably, to an expert marketing onslaught.
 A grey shirt appeared on the South American tour that year, and this was followed up, two years later, by an all-grey kit, guaranteed not to clash with any other nation's outfield kit, so the yellow equivalent (now only second choice) became redundant.